ZenGuard-AI/zenguard-benchmarks/README.md

 CX prompts were carefully crafted to be similar to the messages that we see in our day-to-day production.

 Dataset Info:
-* 1200 prompts
+* 1200 prompts including:
-* 200 prompt attacks
+  * 200 attacks - jailbreaks, prompt injections.
-* 1000 generic chat messages where 300 are CX specific.
+  * 1000 generic prompts - 700 generic chat messages and 300 CX-specific agentic interactions

 Results: